balinwarren/balinwarren/README.md

-# 🏂 Balin Warren
+# 🦥 Balin Warren

-**`Web Developer`**
+**`Software Engineer`**

-I'm currently a 22 year old IT professional with a passion for development trying to use my motivation to learn to build a better future for myself.
+I'm currently a 22 year old computer science major and IT professional with a passion for development trying to use my motivation to learn to build a better future for myself.
 Over the years my passions have taken many forms but they always centered around technology.
-From building custom computers, to content creation, to now creating custom web applications, I have always had ideas and sought out ways to make them a reality.
-Now I try and channel my creativity into my code to create beautiful layouts and I am learning more everyday.
+From building custom computers, to content creation, to now creating custom software.
+As I pursue my bachelor's I aspire to break into tech as a software engineer.

 #